Tanama Tales

 Other State Park Camping

-Crystal Lake Recreational Area
+Crystal Lake Recreation Area

-Crystal Lake Recreational Area is located in the San Gabriel Mountains (altitude is 5,500 feet) and accessed through Highway 39.
+Crystal Lake Recreation Area is located in the San Gabriel Mountains (altitude is 5,500 feet) and accessed through Highway 39.
 Campground reservations cannot be made in advance, so this is a first-come, first-served facility.

 Amenities include restrooms, potable water, and fire rings.
 In the vicinity, you can hike to Mt.
 Islip or Lewis Falls and fish in Crystal Lake.
 What is more, you can choose to hike other trails in the area or tour by car Highway 39 and/or Highway 2 (Angeles Crest Highway).
 There are plenty of viewpoints, natural areas, picnic sites, and historical markers to keep you busy.